kietda/449project1/README for testing.txt

 4) Create the database; docker will access the directory of project1.db
     $ python3 createdb.py

-5) Open docker-compose.yml and change "volume" directory to where source files are located; additional information in the docker-compose.yml file.
+5) Open docker-compose.yml with a text editor and change "volume" directory to where source files are located; additional information in the docker-compose.yml file.

 Note: I configured docker to build the container image with ubuntu16.04, python3, and flask installed.
 Everything should automate on its own.